How to Find Executive Job Leads and Postings

 So, why are we beginning here?

-For instance, if you find an intriguing job posting on a job board, maybe you can go after the job more directly than by applying through the job board.
+For instance, if you find an intriguing job posting on a job board, you may go after the job more directly than by applying through the job board.
 Do you know someone at the company?
 Do you have any mutual contacts?
 If you can use your networking to go after the posting, you will have more success.

 Here are a few job boards that are focused on executives: